 The Reagan administration and the K street project crippled the gains of a society that saw the Federal Government as a legitimate and powerful force for good.
 The give away to “Beltway bandits” successfully introduced bottom line profits as a substitute for governmental service.
 What had been handled by genuine “civil servants” has become a shell game to keep upping the bottom line.
 The inconvenience of reorganizing back to actual public service (where you KNOW what services cost and they are done by specialized, salaried government employees) will be a slog.
 And that, coupled with the calamitous interruptions needed to update basic infrastructure (sewage and water, as well as roads and bridges), will be a very tough sell to our spoiled and disengaged citizenry.
 The American spirit was forged in time of scarcity and by citizens with far more realistic expectations from normal life.
 (Dust bowls and bread lines.).
 We lost the ability to distinguish needs from wants and that turned us into children.
 It remains to be seen if there is the national will to grow up.
 Because THAT is what will be required.

 While your critique is correct about the distribution of power away from the public and governance, to corporations and wealthy shareholders, there is an error in your thinking.
 We do not have the capacity for unlimited growth.
 We cannot have it all.
-The wealthy have way to much of a pie that is shrinking, not growing.
+The wealthy have way too much of a pie that is shrinking, not growing.
 The only growth on the ledger is based on a fallacy, that drawing down natural capital does not shrink the available capital.
 It does.
 We have gotten ahead of the ability of natural resources to regenerate, things like forests, fisheries, and soils.
 These have limits, and we have already exceeded them.
 What does this mean?
 We can and should have a "New Deal" program that taxes the rich heavily and spends on health care, education, natural resource regeneration, and a switch to alternative energy.
 These are necessities.
 However, we have to learn to do more with less.
 We cannot grow in a way that draws down the ability of life's essentials to stay healthy.
 We need clean water, clean air, fertile and chemically free soils, regenerating forests that capture and store carbon, and more.
-Expecting growth to cover the felt needs of those raised on Amazon, Apple and Google will kill the planet just a much as Trump's over the top corruption.
+Expecting growth to cover the felt needs of those raised on Amazon, Apple and Google will kill the planet just as much as Trump's over the top corruption.
 This is the reality.
 The problem, if you espouse this position (realistic as it is) you will never get elected because it denies the legitimacy of the American myth.

 In fact both you and the author are correct.
 He preaches the need for change, and change will come.
 You argue that the powers that be- the Political Class, the Intelligence Community (The Deep State), the Wall Street Financiers and the Tech Bro Billionaires- will never willingly accede to oversight and diminishment of wealth and power and you are right, because change will come.